tmarhguy/music-and-you/README.md

 # Music and You: Personality Prediction from Spotify Listening Behavior

-A research project investigating the relationship between music listening patterns and personality traits using machine learning and naturalistic Spotify data.
+A research project investigating the relationship between music listening patterns and personality traits using machine learning and naturalistic streaming data from multiple music platforms.

 ## Project Overview

-This project aims to predict Big Five personality traits (Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism) from users' Spotify listening behavior, addressing key gaps in the music psychology and personality computing literature.
+This project aims to predict Big Five personality traits (Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism) from users' music listening behavior across multiple streaming platforms, addressing key gaps in the music psychology and personality computing literature.

 ### Key Features